Courses

 • GMS MI 701: Concepts in Virology

 The goals of this course are to provide a fundamental understanding of virus molecular biology.
 The course will build on prior understanding of mammalian cellular and molecular biology and will follow the replication cycle of animal viruses, focusing in detail on the molecular mechanisms underlying viral replication.
 The course will examine key concepts in molecular virology, including virus structure, how viruses can attach and enter cells, express and replicate their genomes, take advantage of the host cell translation machinery, and package and release virus progeny.
 There will also be lectures on antivirals and how viruses can be manipulated and used as tools.
 The course will be aimed towards first year Ph.D. students in the Division of Graduate Medical Sciences and taught by Microbiology Department faculty with expertise in virology.
-The content will include a combination of powerpoint presentations and discussion of primary research papers.
+The content will include a combination of PowerPoint presentations and discussion of primary research papers.
 Reading materials will include primary literature and suggested review articles.
-Students will be evaluated on their discussion of papers, written work, a presentation and a final examination designed to test the students' critical thinking and analytical skills.
-2 cr, Spring sem.
+Students will be evaluated on their discussion of papers, written work, and a presentation.

 • GMS MI 713: Comprehensive Immunology